km385/Reddit-clone/README.md

     ```sh
     composer install
     ```
->⚠️ **Warning:** It might be nececery to change the Database URL in `env.local` in order to connect with the database.
+   >⚠️ **Warning:** It might be necessary to change the Database URL in `env.local` in order to connect with the database.

 2. Start the PHP server: